jagerber48/sciform/docs/source/options.rst

-Additionally, :mod:`sciform` also supports including separation characters between groups of three digits both above the decimal symbol and below the decimal symbols.
+Additionally, :mod:`sciform` also supports including separation characters between groups of three digits both above the decimal symbol and below the decimal symbol.
 ``''``, ``','``, ``'.'``, ``' '``, ``'_'`` can all be used as
 "upper" separator characters and ``''``, ``' '``, and ``'_'`` can
 all be used as "lower" separator characters.